Sign up for our free monthly newsletter stuffed full of ideas, competitions and offers. PS Did we mention it’s free?

 From up-close animal encounters for the kids to a charming ‘Chitty Chitty Bang Bang’ car collection for the adults it’s a lovely excursion on a sunny day.
 And the best bit is of course the big restaurant which serves a mouth watering array of homemade food inside and out with staff well used to kids clambering all over the place.

 We go back on a regular visit to the restaurant alone stopping to say hello to the ponies and sheep on our way in.
 So for a regular lunch date or a once off day trip, Airfield comes highly recommended.

-Museums and Galleries.
+Museums and Galleries

 The National Art Gallery and National Museums I am happy to report are all both family friendly and double buggy friendly.
-All host regular family events and activites and the National Art Gallery holds a monthly new mothers tour of the collection, definitely recommended.
+They all host regular family events and activities and the National Art Gallery holds a monthly new mothers tour of the collection, definitely recommended.

 Dublin South is awash with family friendly restaurants however very few are buggy friendly never mind double buggy friendly.
 I have found the majority of restaurants ask you to leave the buggy at the door while most pubs won’t even allow you do this and operate a no buggy policy.

 All of the main supermarkets have double shopping trolleys, unfortunately sometimes not enough to meet demand.
 If you can’t find one don’t be afraid to ask a manager to find one for you, this usually works for me.

-Dundrum is a paricular favourite as the buggy fits easily around the shops, there are a huge variety of childrens shops, there are family bathrooms on each level which you can bring the buggy into and lock the door!
+Dundrum is a particular favourite as the buggy fits easily around the shops; there are a huge variety of childrens shops, there are family bathrooms on each level which you can bring the buggy into and lock the door!